jjbernal/spritehut/doc/spec/spritehut-spec.md

 .spritehut file specification
 --
 Basically a .zip containing individual frames and document structure definition very similar to Open Raster.
+(*to be written in its own document*).
 >#### Technical note:
-* Review .ora's (Open RAster) current state and viability as a format to store Sprite Hut data (Layers, frames, animations, palettes).
+~~* Review .ora's (Open RAster) current state and viability as a format to store Sprite Hut data (Layers, frames, animations, palettes).~~
-(*to be written in its own document*).
+Done.
+It still doesn't have support for animations and palette support is a proposal.

 >### Open issues:
-* ¿Use XML or JSON for structure file?
+~~* ¿Use XML or JSON for structure file?~~
-    * Both are ubiquitous
-    * JSON is less verbose
-    * Maybe XML is more eXtensible?
-    * JSON integration in vala and GObject looks great.
-    * libxml is not so
+XML looks fine.
+Plus, you get file verification almost free (DTD or relaxNG)

 Plugin system